-In The Communist Manifesto Karl Marx (1818-1883), the German theorist and the father of Marxist theory, posited the theory that the history of society is a history of class struggles, a constant collision between the oppressed and the oppressor.
+In The Communist Manifesto (), Karl Marx (1818-1883), the father of classical Marxist theory, presented the theory that the history of society is one of class struggles, a constant collision between the oppressed and the oppressor.

 During the industrial revolution (1750-1850) the bourgeois had become the economic ruling class who owned the means of production such as capital and land.
-They also controlled the means of coercion such as the armed forces, the legal system, police, and the prison system.
-The bourgeois owned all of the products produced by the proletarians and their goal was to preserve capital to ensure the perpetuation of their economic supremacy.
+They also controlled the means of coercion such as the armed forces, legal system, police, and prison system.
+The bourgeois owned all the products created by the proletarians.
+The goal was to preserve and produce capital to ensure the perpetuation of their economic supremacy.

-Marx attempted to trace the development of the bourgeois believing them to be “the product of a long course of development, of a series of revolutions in the modes of production and of exchange.”
+Marx traced the development of the bourgeois and believed them to be “the product of a long course of development, of a series of revolutions in the modes of production and of exchange”.
 Bourgeois growth was largely a result of the change in social systems.
-As the feudal system died in the face of a new growing market, a new manufacturing system took over through the manufacturing middle class.
-Markets grew in response to an ever-increasing demand.
-This propelled an industrial industry contributing to “industrial millionaires, the leaders of the whole industrial armies, the modern bourgeois.”
-This market also gave rise to the development of commerce, navigation, and communication allowing the bourgeoisie to extend themselves, increase capital, and push back the lower class.
+As the feudal system died in the face of a new growing market, a new manufacturing system took over through the middle class.
+Markets grew in response to an ever-increasing demand, which propelled an industrial contributing to “industrial millionaires, the leaders of the whole industrial armies, the modern bourgeois”.
+This market also gave rise to the development of commerce, navigation, and communication, which all allowed the bourgeoisie to extend themselves, increase capital, and oppress the lower class.

-The influence of the burgeoning bourgeois class was far-reaching.
-The rapid improvement of instruments of production through means of communication enabled the bourgeoisie to draw “the most barbarian nations into civilization.”
+The impact of the burgeoning bourgeois class was far-reaching.
+The rapid improvement of instruments of production through means of communication enabled the bourgeoisie to draw “the most barbarian nations into civilization”.
 They compelled other nations to adopt the bourgeois mode of production and to become bourgeoisie themselves.
-Through the creation of enormous cities, the bourgeoisie had also increased the urban population and centralized the means of production, through which they had successfully given property to a minority few people.
+Through the creation of cities, the bourgeoisie also increased the urban population and centralized the means of production, through which they had successfully given property to a minority of people.
 Marx also claimed that the bourgeois could push themselves to a place of overdevelopment by developing too much civilization, industry, commerce, and means of subsistence.
-Such overdevelopment could well cause devastation and destruction that lead society into a state of “momentary barbarism.”
+Overdevelopment could cause devastation and destruction that lead society into a state of “momentary barbarism”.
 Disorder could also come about if the bourgeois class grew too small to control the wealth they created.